-You’ll use this information in your search personas to understand what your search persona likes but Facebook Audience Insights can help provide a more clear picture of exactly who your search persona actually is.
+You’ll use this information in your search personas to understand what your search persona likes, but Facebook Audience Insights can help provide a picture of precisely who your search persona actually is.

 Geographic Data is Essential

-When I first wrote this article, I went all the way to the end of writing this tutorial without taking into consideration that Egg Head Homes is not a national brand.
+When I first wrote this article, I went all the way to the end of writing this tutorial without considering that Egg Head Homes is not a national brand.
 Instead, they’re only targeting Utah.

-We could drill down further with the location by adding a city instead of a just Utah.
-Judging by Egg Head Homes’ phone number, I’m assuming they only supports Salt Lake and/or Utah County.
+We could drill down further with the location by adding a city instead of just Utah.
+Judging by Egg Head Homes’ phone number, I’m assuming they only support Salt Lake and/or Utah County.

 What’s The Primary Interest of the Search User